When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Shure AONIC Free review: outstanding sound quality

-Never mind the width, listen to the quality.
+Never mind the width, listen to the quality - it's all here

 There are some things we know for sure about Shure.
 We know its microphones and in-ear monitors are very highly regarded.
 We know it has a huge reputation in the world of professional audio equipment.
 And we know it’s not the sort of company to be first out of the blocks where exciting new technologies are concerned.